ykoh2-appdev/umbrella/README.md

     ```
 - Before it will work, you need to create two **environment variables** in your Gitpod dashboard.
     - [Read how to create environment variables here.](https://chapters.firstdraft.com/chapters/792)
-    - You need to create env vars called `GMAPS_KEY` and `DARK_SKY_KEY`.
+    - You need to create env vars called `GMAPS_KEY` and `PIRATE_WEATHER_KEY`.
 You'll find the values to assign in the assignment in Canvas.
     - When asked for "Organization/Repository", say `*/*`.
 This will make the env vars available across all of your workspaces.
     - Don't forget to restart your workspace after the variables have been saved
         - In your [Gitpod dashboard](https://gitpod.io/workspaces), find the workspace.